Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

 As far as how to conduct this research, you have a few different options.

 Perhaps the easiest way to get started is to use technology to your advantage.

-The most obvious tool, in this aspect, is Google: a quick search consisting of a competing company’s name will turn up a ton of results in which you can discover the multiple platforms and channels the company uses to market its brand.
+The most obvious tool, in this aspect, is Google.
+A quick search consisting of a competing company’s name will turn up a ton of results.

-Going a bit deeper, you can also use Google Alerts and Google Trends to discover trending topics and ideas within your industry that your competitors may be focused on within their marketing initiatives.
+Going a bit deeper, you can also use Google Alerts and Trends to discover trending topics within your industry.
+This will reveal what your competitors may be focused on within their marketing initiatives.

 A search for “customer surveys” on Google Trends brings up the following results.